-Hinchliffe Mill Hinchliffe Mill CA PC5 Aill - Nos.84-88 Woodhead Road Hinchliffe Mill Good example of style of houses in terrace: all 3- storey, coursed stone, cornice above, stone slate roof.
-Each house has central doorway with stone jambs and fanlight.
-On either side window with stone jambs and raised sill.
-3 similar windows on each floor above (central ones narrower).
-Building appears on map of 1854 and is a well-proportioned terrace of houses adding to the character of the conservation area.
-This row of three houses was originally called Carr Terrace (84 = 1 Carr Terrace (84 = 1 Carr Terrace, 88 = 3 Carr Terrace).
+Hinch Aliffe Mill - PC5 ood example of style of ouses in terrace: all 3-orey, coursed stone, ornice above, stone slaw of.
+Each house has entral doorway with one jambs and fanligh n either side window ith stone jambs and ised sill.
+3 similar indows on each floor cove (central ones arrower).
+Hinchliffe Mill Building appears on map of 1854 and is a well-proportioned terrace of houses adding to the character of the conservation area.
+This row of three houses was originally called Carr Terrace (84 = 1 Carr Terrace, 88 = 3 Carr Terrace).
 No.86 and 88 are underdwellings with overdwellings accessible from Fairfield Road at the back.
 In 1910 the overdwellings were described as a garret and a kitchen.
 No. 84 originally had a carriage house and stables and was owned by Jonathan Roberts, son of Jonathan Roberts, the owner of Yew Tree Mill.
-The Roberts family had owned Yew Tree Mill from its origin around the 1780s right through to -- --- --- -- it becoming modern times when two wool manufacturing families Butterworth and Roberts went into partnership.
+The Roberts family had owned Yew Tree Mill from its origin around the ------- ------------------- -- ----------------- -- it becoming modern times when two wool manufacturing families Butterworth and Roberts went into partnership.
 No. 86 was lived in by members of the Butterworth family and No. 88 was lived in by Henry Whiteley, woollen manufacturer.
-The Whiteleys were owners of Whiteley and Greens Ltd which ran their business from a part of Butterworth's mill at Hinchliffe Mill. -- -- -- --
+The Whiteleys were owners of Whiteley and Greens Ltd which ran their business from a part of Butterworth's mill at Hinchliffe Mill. -- -- --